Free Standard League Rules

 - Collusion occurs when one team makes moves to benefit another team, without trying to improve its own position.

 - One-sided trades are an example of collusive transactions.

 - Dropping a player so another team can pick up that player is another example of collusive transactions.

-- Teams found in violation of this policy will be canceled and their owners will be prohibited from participating in future ESPN Fantasy Games.
+- Teams found in violation of this policy will be canceled and their managers will be prohibited from participating in future ESPN Fantasy Games.

-- Making certain transactions to solely impede other owners are not allowed.
+- Making certain transactions to solely impede other managers are not allowed.